What is User-Generated Content?

 When organizations gain genuine promotion from their users, they can more rapidly achieve value-added profit.
 Trader Joe’s reliance on user-generated content supports their commitment to Lean process improvement, which is a systems engineering methodology known originally as the Toyota Production System and focuses on increasing value-added profit by reducing waste.
 Numerous companies, hospitals and educators from around the world flock to Toyota locations every year to learn their secrets of manufacturing efficiency.
 Kaizen, a Japanese word that means “change for better,” is featured as a core value on Trader Joe’s website.
 The idea is to do more with less by eliminating waste (or muda), not overburdening people and not creating uneven production levels.
 Lean-thinking is at the heart of much of the activities at Trader Joe’s, like SKU number reductions to eliminate overwhelming shoppers with too many similar products.
 Or like re-thinking advertising spend as more and more users become fans who rave… and rave and rave.

 Even employees of Trader Joe’s add to the brand’s high level of engagement and bottom-up promotion.
 Employees seem to love Trader Joe’s thanks to fair wages, benefits, attitudes and a high level of respect for employees.
 TJ’s commitment to livable wages and respect for people allows them to attract a highly talented pool of artsy, creative and out-going young people who possess a wealth of intellectual talent, but may be struggling to establish long-term career positions directly out of college.
 Trader Joe’s builds upon the intellectual capacity of its workforce, encouraging their talented employees to develop an in-depth experiential knowledge of every product in the store.
 Joe Coulumbe, Founder of Trader Joe’s, frequently remarks on how SKU reduction efforts enable his staff to know more about their products than even those products’ vendors.
 Coulumbe’s vision requires a huge amount of mental capacity and investigative ability from employees.
 By building a brand that aligns with employees’ values of minimalism, creativity, health, and fair sourcing, TJ’s catalyzes brand promotion not only from its customers, but also from its internal stakeholders.
-(For similar insight into how other organizations, like Starbucks and Compassion International spark brand engagement by starting with the employee experience, check out this great podcast on “What Starbucks has Learned about Participation” featured in Driving Participation.)
+(For similar insight into how other organizations, like Starbucks and Compassion International spark brand engagement by starting with the employee experience, check out this great podcast on “What Starbucks has Learned about Participation” featured in Driving Participation.
+Improving employee experience is a commonly adopted manner of making the workplace a more positive one by way of implementing things like those suggested by Blueboard such as service awards in order to recognize the efforts of employees.)

 To grow its employees’ knowledge base, Trader Joe’s places a large emphasis on training and continuous improvement.
 However, training does not spend a significant amount of time on actual skill-based learning, but instead on the iteration of company values.
 College educated creatives have the capacity to learn skills relatively easily, so the company spends more time on preparing employees on how to portray the brand and create a positive experience for customers.
 The focus on soft skills and company vision inspires employees to generate a ‘friendly neighborhood grocery store’ feel.
 Additionally, Trader Joe’s encourages its employees to partake in the food that they sell.
 Because many of the employees are creatives, they find unique ways to experiment with the food.
 That often inspires them to pass their learnings and recommendations on to customers.
 Investing is knowledge-generation internally, in other words, plays an integral role in improving the customer experience.
 Customers turn to TJ’s staff not only to perform the mundane tasks expected of any grocery store (i.e. scan and bag my items quickly), but also to engage them in menu preparation, produce selection, wine pairing, floral arrangements, and smart local beer recs.
 (To learn more about TJ’s inspired cultivation of brand experience–from hiding stuffed animals around the store to delighting customers with random acts of generosity, like handing out free chocolate bars to customers who seem to deserve a pick-me-up–read this article on 14 Tasty Secrets of Trader Joe’s Employees).